RichiH/vcsh/README.md

 ## 2.1 Talks ##

-People found it useful to look at slides and videos explaining how vcsh works.
+Some people found it useful to look at slides and videos explaining how vcsh works.
 They can all be found at [here](http://richardhartmann.de/talks/).

 # 3 Overview